 And such was born the concept of Neurodiversity.

 The Benefits of Neurodiversity

-Additionally, evidence suggests that traits such as autism and ADHD would have been beneficial throughout human history.
-This had lent support to the theory that these traits are not disorders, but evolutionary advantages that carry modern benefits in addition to their perceived drawbacks.
-For example, ADHD – characterized by hyperactivity and impulsivity – would have been an advantage in hunter-gatherer societies.
+Additionally, evidence suggests that traits such as autism and ADHD may have been beneficial throughout human history.
+This had lent support to the theory that these traits are not disorders, rather they are evolutionary advantages that carry modern benefits in addition to their perceived drawbacks.
+For example, ADHD – characterized by hyperactivity and impulsivity – may have been an advantage in hunter-gatherer societies.
 And those with dyslexia had no need to read when they were designing tools, building shelters, and scouting the best hunting routes.
 5

 Neurodiversity and the Brain

-The advent of brain imaging has also lent credence to the concept of neurodiversity.
-While the science is not definitive, scans have shown that some individuals with certain neurodivergent traits have changes in their brain structures.
-In other words, these brains process information differently because they are wired differently.
+The advent of brain imaging has also lent credence to the concept of Neurodiversity.
+While the science is not definitive, scans have shown that some individuals with certain Neurodivergent traits have changes in their brain structures.
+In other words, these brains may process information differently because they are wired differently.
 6

 So, Is Anxiety Neurodivergent?

 Xanfree is a unique supplement that utilizes over 20 of the best natural ingredients to promote calmness and soothe your mind.
-From bacopa leaf extract to skullcap root extract, XanFree is second to none!
+From bacopa leaf extract to skullcap root extract, XanFree has the best ingredients.